 - Second: the mixed multitude's presence at Sinai.

-Jesus would have been known as Jesus son of Joseph among His contemporaries.
-As far as I am concerned, this has a strategic double-meaning.
-(Why is it strategic?
-Because God created the genius of all the best poets.
-As such, He is doesn't stumble into coincidences.)
-The character of Joseph in Genesis portrays the person of Jesus son of Joseph.
-In Genesis, Joseph has two sons during his residence in Egypt – that is – the Gentile world.
+In Genesis, Joseph has two sons during his residence in Egypt (i.e., the Gentile world).
 Their names are Ephraim and Manasseh.
-Ephraim and Manasseh (E&M) are Gentiles according to currently-held, centuries-old Jewish law.
-Why?
-Because both were born of a Gentile mother in Egypt.
+Ephraim and Manasseh (E&M) are Gentiles according to Jewish law because their mother was a Gentile.
 And growing up in Egypt, E&M knew only the Gentile version of Joseph.
-They knew little of their father's Jewish life.
+They knew little of their father's Jewishness.
 They knew, perhaps, that his Jewish brothers had rejected him, had put him in the ground, had sold him for silver, had passed him off to the Gentile world, had vetoed his place among the family.
-Indeed, E&M esteemed their father's Jewish day to be of very little worth.
-It was an offense, in ways.
-Their immediate contribution to Joseph's story had aged quite poorly.
+Indeed, E&M may have esteemed their father's Jewish roots to be of very little worth to them.

 Fast forward.

 Later in Exodus, the sons and daughters of Ephraim and Manasseh leave behind everything they have ever known.
-They leave Egypt and all of its trappings to travel along with the families of Jacob toward a place entirely unknown.
-Whereas the other tribes/familes are returning to a place they came from, the tribes/families of E&M are traveling to a place that is alien to their origin story.
-They are nevertheless determined: they belong to Israel now, not to Egypt – even though their fathers E&M have never been to the land of Israel!
-The tribes of E&M represent us Gentiles who find our place in the family of Abraham.
-We are not Jewish but we do inherit the covenants of promise and the commonwealth of Israel.
+They leave Egypt and all its trappings to travel alongside the families of Jacob.
+They journey to a place entirely unknown to them.
+They are nevertheless determined: they belong to Israel now, not to Egypt – even though their fathers E&M never once left the Gentile world!
+The tribes of E&M represent us Gentiles who find our place among the family of Abraham.
+We are not Jewish to be clear, but we do inherit the covenants of promise and the commonwealth of Israel.
 Recall, Jacob didn't adopt Ephraim and Manasseh.
 Israel adopted them.
-From this we derive an insight: we Gentiles are not the sons of Jacob, but we are the sons of Israel – products of the one who wrestled with God and persevered, albeit with a limp.
+From this we derive an insight: we Gentiles are not the sons of Jacob (i.e., Jews), but we are the sons of Israel – products of the one who wrestled with God and persevered, albeit with a limp.